Guardian Druid Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 • Maintaining 5 stacks of Thrash Icon Thrash by using Thrash Icon Thrash frequently.
 For maximum damage, you do not always want to cast Thrash Icon Thrash off cooldown as you may be flooded with Tooth and Claw Icon Tooth and Claw procs that will keep your rage high and allow many Maul Icon Maul's to be cast in a row.

 • Maintain Moonfire Icon Moonfire on the target at all times.
-Usually, this is covered by Galactic Guardian Icon Galactic Guardian but sometimes you can get bad RNG and have to manually cast a few.
+Usually, this is covered by Galactic Guardian Icon Galactic Guardian, but sometimes, you can get bad RNG and have to manually cast a few.
 Moonless Night Icon Moonless Night does enormous damage for us, so ensuring Moonfire Icon Moonfire is active at all times is essential.

 • Mangle Icon Mangle and Thrash Icon Thrash should be cast as much as possible to keep a steady flow of Rage incoming.